mackworth/cTiVo/wiki/Advanced-Topics.md

 - Start by selecting the closest format from the Formats pulldown.
 - If it's a built-in format (or you wish to have two versions of your own format), Duplicate it to create a new one that you will modify with your new parameters.
 You cannot edit a built-in format without duplicating it.
 You could create one from scratch with New, but it's probably easier to modify an existing one in most cases.
 Obviously, if you no longer want a user-defined format, you can Delete it here as well.
+- There is a special case for Handbrake as they have so many built-in presets and you can define your own as well in their GUI (as of 12/15, you have to use a recent version, called a "nightly").
+Just select any built-in Handbrake Format and pull down the preset menu on the right.
+This will create a new User Format with that preset, which you can then modify as you see fit.
 - All formats can either be hidden or visible in the main user interface.
-So if you don't have any use for many of the built-in formats, just mark them as hidden.
+So if you don't have any use for many of the built-in formats, just mark them as Hide in User Interface.
+Similarly we hide many that are not commonly used, just uncheck that box.
 - Below the line are all the parameters available for editing.
 Again, built-in formats cannot be edited without Duplicating, so their parameters will be greyed out.
 - **Name of the Format** as displayed in the menu.
 This must be unique versus all other built-in or user formats.
 - **File Extension for Encoded File**. cTiVo will use this to generate the filenames.
 Some encoders ignore an incorrect extension, and put the correct one in, which will cause problems, so be sure this is correct.